trigger-corp/trigger.io-facebook/module/docs/index.md

 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur

+!method: forge.facebook.getKeyHash(success, error)
+!param: success `function(installed)` callback to be invoked when no errors occur !description: Returns a string representing the Facebook key hash for the application.
+!platforms: Android
+!param: error `function(content)` called with details of any error which may occur

 ##Tips

 For a quick tutorial on setting up your app in Facebook to enable login and open graph API calls see our [demo app build instructions](https://github.com/trigger-corp/scrumptious#preparing-your-own-version-ready-for-deployment).